List of Vinland Saga characters

 The manga series Vinland Saga by Makoto Yukimura contains a mixture of historical, apocryphal, and invented characters in its cast.
 The major characters are of Danish descent—Vikings brought to England to assist King Sweyn's invasion of the country.
-The series is divided into four story arc focused on Thorfinn, a young viking who wishes to kill his superior Askeladd as revenge for the death of his father, Thors.
+The series is divided into four story arcs focused on Thorfinn, a young viking who wishes to kill his superior Askeladd as revenge for the death of his father, Thors.
 In following arcs, an older Thorfinn questions his sins and decides to atone for them by finding the land Vinland which he was told as a child where people can live in peace.
-However, Thorfinn has issues with starting a new life as he is encounters people related to his life as a viking who share interests on the young man.
+However, Thorfinn has issues with starting a new life as he encounters people related to his life as a viking who share interests of the young man.

 The series was influenced by Makoto Yukimura's thoughts with vikings as they were hailed as heroes despite their violent methods with Thorfinn's development focusing on how to atone for his killings.
 As the story progresses, Yukimura creates new characters as needed to help the protagonist often using historical figures.
 Critical response to the cast has been positive for their traits and action scenes.